oracle-samples/adb-connectors/aws-quicksight/aws-quicksight-connector-guide.md

 ### **Prerequisites**

-- Required access and credits to provision ADWC instance on Oracle Cloud.
+- Required access and credits to provision ADW instance on Oracle Cloud.
 - Should have account with required credits on AWS QuickSight
-- If ADWC is already configured you have the ADMIN user password and ADB Wallet is downloaded on app server.
+- If ADW is already configured you have the ADMIN user password and ADB Wallet is downloaded on app server.

 ## **Configure the Connection**